daniel-odulate22/daniel-odulate22/README.md

 ### 🚀 What I'm Building Now

-*   [Vigil Health](https://github.com/daniel-odulate22/vigil-mvp) -- Think Duolingo but for your medication...except if you miss a streak, it could cost you your life.
+*   [Vigil Health](https://github.com/daniel-odulate22/vigil-mvp) : Think Duolingo but for your medication...except if you miss a streak, it could cost you your life.
 It's an offline-first medication adherence application built with React Native and WatermelonDB, featuring an AI-driven packaging scanner.
-*   **Model College Sagamu Portal** : A centralized publicity hub and alumni portal for my alma mater.
+*   [Model College, Sagamu Official Website](https://modelcollege.edu.ng) : A centralized publicity hub and alumni portal for my alma mater.

 <br>